Xilinx/open-nic-shell/README.md

         |-- ...

 Most of the directories are self-explanatory.
-The code under `src` contains the skeleton compoents and the "empty" boxes.
+The code under `src` contains the skeleton components and the "empty" boxes.
 Sample plugins are available under the `plugin` directory.

 ## How to Build